 “What on earth is that?” we hear you shout.
 Great looking, get us one, but what is it?!
-You had so many questions about climbing triangles, we decided to sit down and answer them all for you!
+You had so many questions about climbing triangles in UK, we decided to sit down and answer them all for you!

 What is a Pikler Triangle?

-It gives children the opportunity to learn how their bodies can move (and climb) and so the Pikler Triangle was created.
+The structure is designed to give children the opportunity to learn how their bodies can move in different ways.
 It can be used from birth and enjoyed until children are 4 or 5.

 What does a Pikler Triangle do?